airbytehq/airbyte/docs/integrations/sources/google-search-console.md

 ## Prerequisites

+- A verified property in Google Search Console
-- Access to your Google Search Console sites with your role as either Full User or Owner.
+- Enabled Google Search Console API

 ## Setup guide

-The Google Search Console connector supports two authentication methods:

-- You can use OAuth
-- Service Account JSON Key

-For **Airbyte Cloud** users, we recommend using OAuth authentication, as it simplifies the setup process and allows you to authenticate directly from the Airbyte UI.

-For **Airbyte Open Source** users, we recommend setting up a Service Account and creating an associated JSON Key file.

-### Step 1: Set up google search console
+### Authentication Options

-#### How to create the client credentials for Google Search Console, to use with Airbyte?
+When connecting Airbyte to Google Search Console, you will need to authenticate using one of the following methods:

-You can either:

-- Use an existing Service Account for your Google Project with granted Admin Permissions, or create a new one and grant Admin permissions to it.
+#### Use OAuth with your personal Google User Account (Recommended for Airbyte Cloud users who are property owners)

-- Use your personal Google User Account with oauth.
-If you choose this option, your account must have permissions to view the Google Search Console project you choose.
+You can authenticate using your personal Google Account with OAuth if you are the owner of the property or have been granted Admin Permissions for the Google Search Console project you wish to access.
+Ensure that your account has the necessary permissions to view the Google Search Console project you want to work with.

-- Follow the `Delegating domain-wide authority` process to obtain the necessary permissions to your google account from the administrator of Workspace
+#### Use an existing Service Account with Admin Permissions

+If you already have a Service Account within your Google Project that has Admin Permissions, you can use it to authenticate.
+This option is recommended for project owners or administrators who have full control over the Google Project.

+#### Create a new Service Account and grant it Admin Permissions

+If you do not have an existing Service Account with Admin Permissions, you can create a new Service Account and grant it Admin Permissions.
+This option is recommended for project owners or administrators who have full control over the Google Project.

+#### Delegate Domain-wide Authority (Optional)

+If you are an employee within a larger organization and need to access sensitive user data from a property you do not own, you may need to gain Domain-wide Delegation Authority from the administrator of the Google Workspace.

 ### Create a Google service account and JSON credentials